Fred Kopp, Jr.

 He loved animals and nature.
 He was a true gentleman – kind and generous.

-He is preceded in death by his parents, Cecilia and Fred Kopp of Perry, OK and sister, Margie Stricklen and her husband Bud Stricken of Edmond, OK.
+He is preceded in death by his parents, Cecilia and Fred Kopp of Perry, OK, and sister, Margie Stricklen and her husband Bud Stricken of Edmond, OK.

 Fred Kopp is survived by his wife, Alice Rupp Kopp of the home; three daughters – Tanna Kopp Strom and husband, Morris Strom of Bixby, OK, Pamela Kopp Sadler and husband Mike Sadler of Perry, OK, and Shelby Kopp Torres and fiancé Clifton Tofpi, Jr. of Oklahoma City; nephew, Dennis McGill of Edmond; grandchildren – Gabriel Strom of Tulsa, Emilie Strom Wright and husband, Bryant Wright of Fairbanks, AK, Amber Sadler Barnes and husband Ben Barnes of Norman, OK, and Daniel Sadler and wife Denea Sadler of Norman, OK; great grandchildren – Holly Wright of Fairbanks, AK, Abigail Barnes of Norman, OK, Kaylie Barnes of Norman, OK and Mason Barnes of Norman, OK and Charlotte Sadler of Norman, OK.